EarthyScience/SubglobalSensitivityAnalysis.jl/README.md

 install_R_dependencies(["sensitivity"])
 ```

-Caution, this may interfere with other R projects.
+Caution, this may interfere with other R projects (see [docu](https://bgctw.github.io/SubglobalSensitivityAnalysis.jl/dev/install_R_dependencies/#SubglobalSensitivityAnalysis.install_R_dependencies)).

-Note, this installation to R user library needs to be run before other commands
+Note, this installation to R user library needs to be run in a Julia session
+before running other commands
-from the package, because otherwise the R package is maybe already installed
+from the package.
+This is because otherwise the R package is maybe already installed
-at the R session specific library and the installation is skipped.
+at the R session specific library and the installation for already available packages
+is skipped.